Joining Wake Forest Homeschoolers

 To become a member, you must attend an activity in person.
 At these “open” activities, a host can give you information about the group and provide you with the information you need to sign up for the group.

-To request more information about these activities, to request to join WFHS, or to ask further questions about us, please visit the Contact Us page or email our membership committee at firstname.lastname@example.org.
+To request more information about these activities, to request to join WFHS, or to ask further questions about us, please visit the Contact Us page on our website.

 Once you are a member in good standing, you will have access to the Members-Only portion of the website and you are welcome to attend any event posted there – private or public – and are encouraged to begin posting your own events and to introduce yourself to the other members.

 Members are also encouraged to join our Facebook group.
 Joining the Facebook group is not a requirement, however members not on Facebook miss out greatly in the everyday camaraderie of the group as members converse among themselves.

 Members of Wake Forest Homeschoolers agree to the following:

 — To respect other Members’ beliefs, schooling choices, opinions, culture, and lifestyles.